thomasgrz/restaurant-reviews-pwa/README.md

+<strong>TLDR: PLEASE RUN THE APPLICATION FROM THE DIST DIRECTORY! </strong>

 Restaurant Reviews is PWA (Progressive Web App) which is a part of the Google Developer Scholarship Program and may contain assets contributed from various third party sources therein.
 Requirements: Node.js, Python2.7 or Python3, and Chrome or similar web browser.